 The guidelines specified in the SSG-3 [5] remains applicable to the provisions when aggregated within the LOP: "5.83.
 Functional descriptions should be produced for each of the safety systems modelled in the Level 1 PSA to ensure that there is a valid and auditable basis for the logic model being developed.
-Functional descriptions typically include the following: a) The function of the system; b) The system failure modes; c)The system boundaries; d) The interfaces with other systems; e) The mode of operation being modelled (for systems with more than one mode); f) The components that need to operate or change their state and their normal configuration; g) Whether the component operations are manual or automatic; h) The conditions that must exist for automatic signals to be received by the components."
+Functional descriptions typically include the following: a) The function of the system; b) The system failure modes; c)The system boundaries; d) The interfaces with other systems; e) The mode of operation being modelled (for systems with more than one mode); f) The components that need to operate or change their state and their normal; g) configuration; h) Whether the component operations are manual or automatic; i) The conditions that must exist for automatic signals to be received by the components."

-A partial practical example developed starting from the OPT of the IAEA TECDOC 1366 [8] is presented within the Appendix 4.
+A partial practical example developed starting from the OPT of the IAEA TECDOC 1366 [8] is presented within the "Appendix 2 - Succinct analysis of the OPT IN IAEA TECDOC 1366 [8] - Event trees for the PSA".